 XBTFX is where things get aggressive.
 This offshore forex and CFD broker is built for traders who want high leverage, crypto-based accounts, and access to forex without touching a bank.
 It’s a crypto-first forex and CFD broker that lets you fund your account directly with Bitcoin, Ethereum, USDT, and other digital assets.
 No banks, no KYC, no middlemen.

 The platform runs on MetaTrader 4 and 5, giving you full access to forex, indices, commodities, and crypto pairs.
-The main draw?
-High leverage — up to 1:500 on certain instruments.
+The main draw is high leverage—up to 1:500 on certain instruments.
 That’s not for the faint of heart, but for traders who want maximum firepower, XBTFX delivers.

 What is Bitcoin forex trading